Dqrshan/Dqrshan/README.md

 <div align="center">

 Hi, my name is Darshan and I'm from India.
-I'm a Discord Bot Developer and a Minecraft Gamer.
+I'm a 11th grader at WGS a simple developer.
 </div>